Vipera: Blending Visual and LLM-Driven Guidance for Systematic Auditing of Text-to-Image Generative AI: Conclusion

 \section{Conclusion}

-We introduce Vipera, an innovative system designed to enhance the systematic auditing of these models by providing structured multi-faceted analysis and LLM-powered suggestions.
+We introduce Vipera, an innovative system designed to enhance the systematic auditing of these models by providing structured, multi-faceted analysis and LLM-powered suggestions.
 Vipera further leverages multiple visual aids, including scene graphs and stacked bar charts, to facilitate intuitive sensemaking of auditing results and assist auditors in streamlining and organizing their auditing.
 Our user study confirms Vipera's usability and effectiveness, demonstrating its potential to help auditors navigate the complex auditing landscape while uncovering new insights.
+The study also demonstrates the benefits of blending both visual and LLM-driven guidance, with participants showing various preferences and behavioral patterns.
 We believe Vipera will contribute significantly to the advancement of end-user auditing and foster more responsible human-AI collaboration in creative applications.

 \begin{acks} The research was supported by National Science Foundation (NSF) program on Fairness in AI in collaboration with Amazon under Award No. IIS-2040942, as well as an award from Notre Dame–IBM Technology Ethics Lab.
 We would like to thank all the anonymous reviewers for their constructive comments. \end{acks}